 AQuA is formally accountable to its Board which meets on a quarterly basis.

-Lesley joined AQuA as a Director and founding member of the management team in 2010.
-Lesley established and leads the AQuA Academy, overseeing the strategic development and delivery of quality improvement training and development, providing the tools and methodologies for building capability and capacity from Board to front line.
+Lesley was appointed as Chief Executive of AQuA in July 2019.
+Lesley joined AQuA as a Director and founding member of the management team in 2010, overseeing the strategic development and delivery of quality improvement training and development, providing the tools and methodologies for building capability and capacity from Board to front line.

 Lesley has worked in the NHS since qualifying as an Occupational Therapist in 1985.
 She has an MA in Health Care Management and has undertaken a number of senior leadership positions in acute hospital care settings.
 Pursuing her passion and commitment to making improvements in care quality and patient safety, and as a senior improvement advisor, Lesley has led several large scale/collaborative regional and national improvement programmes, particularly in reducing hospital mortality rates, zero tolerance to patient harm, and shared decision making/self-management support.